kannikakabilar/Django-Projects/README.md

 <br />
 <br />
 # How To Run
-- requirements; the following needs to be installed
+- Requirements; the following needs to be installed
 ```md
 > python3 --version
 > pip --version
 ```
-- using an existing virtual environment with test records Navigate to the application's directory and type the following commands.
+- Using an existing virtual environment with test records <br />
+Navigate to the application's directory and type the following commands.
 ```md
 > source bin/activate